The Bystander Effect: 7 Reasons People Don’t Attempt CPR

 7 Reasons People Don’t Attempt CPR

 It’s important to understand the factors that could stop you from administering life-saving aid so you can overcome them when the need arises.
-Here are several factors that may contribute to the bystander effect by causing people to hesitate instead of performing CPR.

 The Burden of Responsibility